etsy/feature/README.md

 variant should be used when it is.

-The value of a feature config stanza is an array with a number of special keys, the most important of which is `'enabled'`.
+The value of a feature config stanza is an array with a number of special keys, the most important of which is `'variants'`.

-In its full form, the value of the `'enabled'` property an array whose keys are names of variants and whose values are the percentage of requests that should see each variant.
+The value of the `'variants'` property an array whose keys are names of variants and whose values are the percentage of requests that should see each variant.

-As a shorthand to support the common case of a feature with only one variant, `'enabled'` can also be specified as a percentage from 0 to 100.

 The remaining feature config property is `'bucketing'`.
 Bucketing specifies how users are bucketed when a feature is enabled for only a percentage of users.